-Retail buildings that are two floors or less must use single-zone packaged equipment.
-In the baseline building, cooling will always be DX but heating will be dependent upon the climate zone.
+Retail buildings that are two floors or less including grocery stories, retail stores, and supermarket buildings.
 Retail buildings that are 3 or more stories are included in the Nonresidential category below.
 Restaurants are also included in the nonresidential category described below.